ShashiChilukuri/Data2Deployment-AzureML/README.md

-# E2E in Azure ML: Data to Model deployment of Heart Failure Prediction
+# Data to Model deployment of Heart Failure Prediction in Azure ML

 This is a capstone project as part of the Udacity Azure ML Nanodegree program.
 The aim of this project is the perform all the tasks from picking the dataset to deployment of the model in the Azure Machine Learning.
 As part of this project, I have used a Heart Failure Prediction dataset ([from Kaggle](https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data)) to build the prediciton classifier.
 The primary goal of this binary classifier is to predict the mortality casused by Heart Failure based on 12 features.
-To perform this task with best model, two types of training were done namely - Azure AutoML and HyperDrive.
+To perform this task with best model, two types of training methods were done namely - Azure AutoML and HyperDrive.
 From each of these methods, a model is created.
 The model which perfromed best is selected for deployment and later consumed its REST endpoint.
 Below is the project workflow diagram:

 ![workflow_diagam](/Users/shashi/Documents/Job/Azure/Capstone-MLE_with_Azure/Data2Deployment-AzureML/Assets/workflow_diagram.png)